HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/rendering_business_card_dx_page.md

-# Rendering the business card in DX pages
+# Rendering the Business Card in DX pages

 Apart from rendering a Business Card using a person tag link, you may want to leverage it in other scenarios and use cases.
 For example, you may want to provide information about a person of interest on your page.
 This feature allows the end user to hover over a link and display that person's information in a popup.
 In this guide, you will learn how to enable this feature using a Script Application.

 ## Script Application

 Script Applications are web applications built with standard libraries, frameworks, and tools, running as a page component in HCL Digital Experience (DX).

 Using Script Applications, you can import existing applications and edit its HTML, JavaScript, and CSS.
 Its components are saved in the Web Content Manager.
 Refer to [The Script Application](https://help.hcl-software.com/digital-experience/8.5/script-portlet/script_portlet.html) page for more information.

 ## Examples